 - Possess a minimum of one year of experience as a foster/adoptive parent with the Department for Community Based Services

 If you are currently approved by the Department for Community Based Services to serve as a Foster Parent, you are eligible to receive mentoring support services.
-Please contact the Director of Mentoring to express your interest.
+Please contact the Program Director to express your interest.